 Cooking requires precision and focus to ensure that ingredients are prepared correctly and that meals are cooked to perfection.
 When you introduce your phone into the mix, your attention is divided, which can lead to a loss of focus.
 You might forget to monitor the cooking time, neglect stirring, or mishandle utensils.
 These lapses can result in subpar meals, disappointment in your culinary skills, and even potential safety hazards.
 To maintain the quality of your cooking and ensure safety, it’s advisable to keep your phone out of reach while in the kitchen.

 Kitchens contain various electrical appliances and outlets, making them prone to electrical mishaps.
 Using your phone near these appliances can pose a fire hazard.
 A momentary distraction or an accidental spill can lead to your phone coming into contact with electrical outlets or appliances, increasing the risk of short circuits or electrical fires.
-To prevent such incidents, it’s essential to create a phone-free zone in your kitchen to ensure the safety of both yourself and your home.
+To prevent such incidents, it’s essential to create a phone-free zone in your chrome toilet roll holder to ensure the safety of both yourself and your home.